kangyans/dsplab/README.md

 # DSPLAB

-This repo, which is inspired by [dMRI_sequence_simulations](https://github.com/TardifLab/dMRI_sequence_simulations) is aimed at the simulation of the spiral-based diffusion-weighted imaging pulse sequence and resulting point spread function.
-The difference from ```dMRI sequence simulation``` is that we used **NUFFT** instead of gridding and **EPG** to simulate the signal evolution.
+This repo is derived from [dMRI_sequence_simulations](https://github.com/TardifLab/dMRI_sequence_simulations) and is designed to simulate of the spiral-based diffusion-weighted imaging pulse sequence and resulting point spread function.
+Unlike ```dMRI sequence simulation```, we used **NUFFT** instead of gridding for spiral imaging reconstruction and **EPG** to simulate the evolution of the MR signal.

 ## Requirement
 * Spiral trajectory design: [http://mrsrl.stanford.edu/~brian/vdspiral/](http://mrsrl.stanford.edu/~brian/vdspiral/)